ChatModel: Automating Reference Model Design and Verification with LLMs: Evaluations

 \subsection{Capability for Reference Model Generation}

-Table~\ref{tab:performance_transposed} compares the reference model generation capabilities of ChatModel with CoT, Few-Shot, Multi-Agent and other LLM-based methods across three benchmarks.
-ChatModel consistently achieved the highest scores on both syntax and functionality tests, with an average syntax pass rate (SP) of 95.44\% and a functionality pass rate (FP) of 86.74\%.
-Compared to the baseline FP of the LLM-based Method, ChatModel demonstrates a performance improvement ranging from \textbf{39.21\%} to \textbf{55.02\%}, significantly improving the ability of LLMs to generate accurate reference models.
+As shown in Table~\ref{tab:performance_by_llm}, ChatModel consistently achieved the highest scores on both syntax and functionality tests across all evaluated LLMs and benchmarks, with an average Syntax Pass Rate (SPR) of \textbf{95.57\%} and a Functionality Pass Rate (FPR) of \textbf{89.61\%}.

+Compared to the baseline FPR of the LLM-based methods, ChatModel demonstrates a performance improvement ranging from 36.22\% to \textbf{58.99\%}, significantly improving the ability of LLMs to generate accurate reference models.
 In Figure~\ref{fig:part_design}, we selected several representative examples from the three benchmarks, arranged in order of increasing complexity.
 As the complexity of the designs increases, the scores of the baseline methods decrease rapidly, whereas ChatModel consistently manages to complete these designs effectively.
-The figure demonstrates that ChatModel, compared to other LLM-based methods, generating complex designs of over 1800 lines and enhancing design capability by \textbf{9.18x}.
+The figure demonstrates that ChatModel, compared to other LLM-based methods, generates complex designs of over 1800 lines and enhances design capability by \textbf{9.18$\times$}.

-According to the design scale classification criteria specified in Appendix~\ref{sec:App_B}, we further divided the benchmarks into three categories based on the design scale: Small-Set, Medium-Set, and Large-Set.
-We evaluated the average Pass@5 performance of ChatModel and other LLM-based methods on these datasets to compare their generative capabilities on different design scales, as depicted in Figure~\ref{fig:set_pass} (a).
+To better evaluate ChatModel's performance improvements at different generation scales, we group the designs by generation scale and compare their average Pass@5 rates in Figure~\ref{fig:category_results}.
 Zero-Shot and other methods perform reasonably well on small-scale design tasks, but their effectiveness declines markedly with medium-scale and large-scale designs.
 In contrast, ChatModel consistently exhibits superior generative pass rates across datasets of all sizes.
-In comparison to the second highest Multi-Agent approach, ChatModel achieves enhancements of 1.37x, 2.68x, and \textbf{10.23x} on the three test sets, respectively, highlighting its substantial advantage in handling complex design tasks.
+In comparison to the second highest Multi-Agent approach, ChatModel achieves enhancements of 1.45$\times$, 2.81$\times$, and \textbf{10.96$\times$} on the three test sets, respectively, highlighting its substantial advantage in handling complex design tasks.